If your AdSense application was disapproved, visit our help article on what to do next.

 - If you'd like more information about one of the advertisers appearing on your site, please type the URL of the ad directly into your browser's address bar.

-- For AdMob publishers, use test ads (available for Android, iOS, and Windows Phone) to avoid generating invalid clicks on your apps.
+- For AdMob publishers, use test ads (available for Android and iOS) to avoid generating invalid clicks on your ads.

 - Publishers should not use third-party services that generate clicks or impressions such as paid-to-click, paid-to-surf, autosurf and click-exchange programs.